XiangmingKA/academic-kickstart4/content/project/1 A Path Tracer/index.md

 +++

 # Overview
-This is a Monte-Carlo rendering systems that supports global illumination, interpolating parameters, texture mapping, bounding volume hierarchy accelerating, and depth of field effected rendering, etc..<br>
+This is a Monte-Carlo rendering system that supports global illumination, interpolating parameters, texture mapping, bounding volume hierarchy accelerating, and depth of field effected rendering, etc..<br>
-I independently accomplish it under the guidance of Prof. Pradeep Sen. <br>
+I independently accomplished it under the guidance of Prof. Pradeep Sen. <br>

 The main workflow of the program is as follows: <br>
 1. Implement a basic Whitted-style ray tracer. <br>
 2. Improved it to support interpolating parameters, texture mapping, shaders.<br>
-3. Accelerate the rendering of complex scene by optimize the sphere and triangle intersection routines and add acceleration data structures.
+3. Accelerate the rendering of complex scenes by optimize the sphere and triangle intersection routines and add acceleration data structures.
 4. Improve it to support Monte-Carlo integration (pixel antialiasing by integrating with a box filter over the pixel footprint and depth of field by integrating over the aperture of the camera).
-5. Add path tracing to support global illmination.
+5. Add path tracing to support global illumination.

 # Features
 ## Ray Tracing